Apple’s iOS 12.2 update is out of beta and the milestone upgrade is now available for iPhone, iPad, and iPod touch users around the world.

 iOS 12.2 Jailbreak

-Jailbreak developers still haven’t released an iOS 12 jailbreak and it’s unclear if we’ll get one in 2019.
+Jailbreak developers haven’t released an iOS 12.2 jailbreak and it’s unclear if we’ll get one in 2019.

-The only way you can jailbreak a device right now is if it’s running an older version of iOS 11.
-Unfortunately, there’s no way to downgrade to iOS 11.
+The only way you can jailbreak a device right now is if it’s running an older version of iOS (iOS 11-iOS 12.1.2).
+Unfortunately, there’s no way to downgrade.

-The next version of iOS 12 could be another big upgrade.
+The next version of iOS 12 is another big upgrade.

 If you’re struggling on iOS 12.2 or simply want to give iOS 12.3 and its changes a try before the official release, you can do so via the iOS 12.3 beta.